StereoD-Development/flaunch/doc/source/build_commands.rst

 What's more, is command plugins can be made to suit your pipelines specific needs should a problem present itself.

-An FBuild Command is used by starting with a ``:`` and followed by the alias to the command itself.
+An fbuild Command is used by starting with a ``:`` and followed by the alias to the command itself.

 .. code-block:: yaml